OpenIDC/mod_auth_openidc/README.md

 mod_auth_openidc
 ================

-*mod_auth_openidc* is an authentication/authorization module for the Apache 2.x
+*mod_auth_openidc* is an authentication and authorization module for the Apache 2.x HTTP server that implements the OpenID Connect Relying Party functionality.
-HTTP server that functions as an **OpenID Connect Relying Party**, authenticating users against an OpenID Connect Provider.

 Overview
 --------

 This module enables an Apache 2.x web server to operate as an [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html)
-*Relying Party* (RP) to an OpenID Connect *Provider* (OP).
-It authenticates users against an OpenID Connect Provider, receives user identity information from the OP in a so called ID Token and passes on the identity information (a.k.a. claims) in the ID Token to applications hosted and protected by the Apache web server.
+*Relying Party* (RP) towards an OpenID Connect *Provider* (OP).
+It relays end user authentication to a Provider and receives user identity information from that Provder.
+It then passes on that identity information (a.k.a. claims) to applications protected by the Apache web server and establishes an authentication session for the identified user.

-The protected content and/or applications can be served by the Apache server itself or it can be served from elsewhere when Apache is configured as a Reverse Proxy in front of the origin server(s).
+The protected content, applications and services can be hosted by the Apache server itself or served from origin server(s) residing behind it by configuring Apache as a Reverse Proxy in front of those servers.
+The latter allows adding OpenID Connect based authentication to existing applications/services/SPAs without modifying those applications, possibly migrating them away from legacy authentication mechanisms to standards based OpenID Connect Single Sign On (SSO).

 By default the module sets the `REMOTE_USER` variable to the `id_token` `[sub]` claim, concatenated with the OP's Issuer identifier (`[sub]@[iss]`).
 Other `id_token` claims are passed in HTTP headers and/or environment variables together with those
 (optionally) obtained from the UserInfo endpoint.
+The provider HTTP headers and environment variables can be consumed by applications protected by the Apache server.

-It allows for authorization rules (based on standard Apache `Require` primitives) that can be matched against the set of claims provided in the `id_token`/ `userinfo` claims.
+Custom fine-grained authorization rules - based on Apache's `Require` primitives - can be specified to match against the set of claims provided in the `id_token`/ `userinfo` claims.

 *mod_auth_openidc* supports the following specifications:
 - [OpenID Connect Core 1.0](http://openid.net/specs/openid-connect-core-1_0.html) *(Basic, Implicit, Hybrid and Refresh flows)*